-Planning to hire a private dining room for your event?
+Looking for private dining rooms for your event?
 London has one of the best food scenes in the world, with thousands of eateries to explore and hundreds of fab foodie events to attend.
 Whether you hire an entire restaurant in Covent Garden, book a private dining space in Mayfair, or opt for something a little more laid back in Shoreditch, the capital is home to some of the world's most popular private dining venues.
+Thanks to Tagvenue, you can browse and compare them online!

 1 of 22